Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

 ### Github

 ### Requirements
-  1. Github account
+  1. Python3
-  2. Gitpod account
+  2. Github account
   3. Mongo db account
   4. Flask
   5. heroku account

-#### The repository is hosted on github and I have therefore used github pages to deploy the site.
+#### The repository is hosted on GitHub but deployed on Heroku
-  1. On Github, go to your site's repository.
-  2. Under your repository name, click settings and scroll down to Github pages.
-  3. Under the "Github pages:", use the None or Branch drop-down menu and select a publishing source.
-For a Moveable Feast, the master was selected, root and both actions were saved using the save button.
-A theme or custom domain were not chosen at this time.
-  4. After saving the actions.
-Next click the active link on the repository page on Github.
-Full deployment may take a minute or two, so refresh the page and be patient.

-#### Cloning of Repository to a local device.
+To make a local clone on Github, follow the following steps.

-  1. On GitHub, again go to the main page of the repository.
+1. Log in to GitHub and go to the repository.
-  2. Above the ist of files, click Code.
-  3. To clone the repository using HTTPS, under "Clone with HTTPS", click.
-     To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click .
-     To clone a repository using GitHub CLI, click Use GitHub CLI, then click .
-  4. Open Terminal
-  5. Change the current working directory to the location where you want the cloned directory.
-  6. TYpe git clone, and then paste the URL you copied eariler.
-  7. Press Enter to create your local clone.
+2. Click on the green button with the text “Code”.
+3. Click on “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application for instructions.
+4. For further options and documentation please click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop).

-#### Working with Gitpod
+#### Working with the local copy.
   1. Install all of the requirements.
-In the termianl window type pip3 install -r requirements.txt.
+In the terminal window of your IDE type

+     **pip3 install -r requirements.txt**

   2. Create a databae in Mongo db.
-      * Sign up if needed.
+      * Sign up or login.
-      * Create and cluster and a database.
+      * Create a cluster and a database.
       * Create cluster for family_recipes and in it create a further three collections: user, categories, and recipes.
-Add string values.
+Add string values for each.
   3. Create the variables.
-    * Create a gitignore file and create and env.py file.
+    * Create a gitignore file and add the env.py to the gitignore to ensure that any passwords are not visible in the github repository.
-    * Add environment variables.
+    * Add environment variables in the env.py

-                  Import os
               os.environ.setdefault("IP", "Added by developer")
               os.environ.setdefault("PORT", "Added by developer")
               os.environ.setdefault("SECRET_KEY", "Added by developer")